-Halesowen Leisure Centre could be hived off to private company
+THE future management of Halesowen Leisure Centre could be handed over to a private company as Dudley Council attempts to make savings.

 A number of options are on the table for it and the two other council-run leisure centres in Dudley and Stourbridge.

 The review is due to the “very challenging” financial situation the council is facing, according to urban development director John Millar.

 He said: "The council is currently considering a range of options with regard to the future management of the borough's leisure centres to ensure that residents and visitors alike have affordable access to leisure facilities, which in turn contributes to the health and wellbeing of those using them.

 "The council does face a very challenging financial situation and all council service areas have been challenged to find savings whilst maintaining service provision wherever possible."